 This tri-pronged reservoir on the Kent-East Sussex border is the largest stretch of open water in the south-east of England, and offers myriad options for a day out in the fresh air.

-To do a whole lap of the reservoir is a sturdy undertaking — it's a 13 mile route, taking around six hours to walk, or three to cycle (bring your own bike, or hire one on site), passing through forest and wooded areas, as well as country lanes, and a couple of rather hilly sections.
-If it all gets too much halfway round, find your nearest Water Taxi pick-up point, and make your way back to the car park the easy way.
+To do a whole lap of the reservoir is a sturdy undertaking — it's a 12.5 mile route, taking around six hours to walk, or three to cycle (bring your own bike, or hire one on site), passing through forest and wooded areas, as well as country lanes, and a couple of rather hilly sections.

 For a more adventurous day out, try one of the water sports (booking required in some cases).
-Kayaking, windsurfing, canoeing, rowing, stand-up paddle boarding, sailing and pedalo-ing are all on offer, with some equipment available to hire, and lessons available.
+Windsurfing, canoeing, rowing, stand-up paddle boarding and sailing are all on offer, with some equipment available to hire, and lessons available.

 Nearby: Bewl is best accessed by car — Wadhurst, the nearest train station, is a few miles away.
 If you want to make a day of it, other nearby attractions include Bedgebury Pinetum and Scotney Castle.
 Otherwise, stop off at the Kent towns of Tunbridge Wells, Tonbridge or Sevenoaks on the drive down from London.